ministryofjustice/security-guidance/docs/email.md

 ### Monitoring

-To be clear, the MoJ does monitor Email services for security purposes.
+The MoJ does monitor all Email for security purposes.

 ## Email threats